Before you can use the Pursuit workspace:

 On the Pursuit content tab, you are presented with the contents that have been added to this specific Pursuit.
 Click here to learn how to copy files to Pursuit.

 The Content tab (1) enables you to view, upload, and store files in the central location of your collaborative Pursuit workspace.
 To find your Pursuit files fast you can type in the file name and use Qorus filters and search (2) functionality.
-Clicking on the open folder icon (3) will open the SharePoint location of your files.
+Admin users can click on the open folder icon (3) to navigate to the underlying location of your files (SharePoint Online).
 To create a new folder, you can click on the add folder icon (4) this will create a new folder in the Pursuit and corresponding storage area.
 To add a document to your Pursuit workspace, click on upload a document icon (5) and select the file that you want to upload to the Pursuit workspace and to your SharePoint destination.

 You can use search in the Pursuit workspace to browse any of the connected content that you have access to.
 You can use quick action buttons to view statistical information of each content piece or you can using the content and recommend it or copy it for your Pursuit.
 Learn more about how to use Qorus search.